GNz11/ui-code-assessment-quiz/README.md

 1. The UI should fetch the questions data from an API (provided in this repository).
 More details in [API instructions](#api-instructions)

 2. The application should display one question per time, randomly selected from the set of questions.

 3. When the user finishes the Quiz, the UI should display a summary page with the results, including:

 - Number of correct answers
 - Number of incorrect answers
 - Total number of questions answered
 - The final score (%)
-- A button to restart the Quiz with a different questions
+- A button to restart the Quiz with different questions

 A reference mockup for the summary page is depicted below: